 Smoked Olives

-I had my smoker fired up the other day, making a nice batch of smoked pork chops.
+I had my Weber smoker fired up the other day, making a nice batch of smoked pork chops.
 There was a little extra room on the top rack.
 Since I try to always use up every inch of space, I grabbed a jar of olives and a few other ingredients and in just a bit over an hour we were enjoying some garlicky, smoked olives.

 Smoked Olives